 The operating unit shall establish the appropriate physical location and management of the Official Agreement File.
 All offices shall maintain sufficient documentation to accomplish their responsibilities within this policy.

-3.9 Contract File
+3.8 Contract File

-When DOC is the servicing agency, the contracting officer must ensure that all required close-out documentation and file retention requirements for the resulting contract are met.
+When the Department of Commerce is the servicing agency, the contracting officer must ensure that all required close-out documentation and file retention requirements for the resulting contract are met.

 SECTION 4 - REPORTING REQUIREMENTS